-Our vision for Lalor Secondary College is to be a vibrant school; a school where learning is valued and students empowered to become lifelong, socially responsible learners; where a challenging and diverse curriculum caters for the variety of learning styles; where the varying talents of students and staff are recognised and celebrated; where excellence and effort are rewarded.
+Our vision for Lalor Secondary College is to be a vibrant school where learning is valued and students are empowered to become lifelong, socially responsible learners.
+Where a challenging and diverse curriculum caters for the variety of learning styles and varying talents of students and staff are recognised and celebrated and where excellence and effort are rewarded.